 Other beautiful beaches in Koh Chang include the Lonely Beach, Bailan Beach and Kong Koi Beach.

 On the East coast, at the southern tip of Koh Chang Island lies the Long Beach – very beautiful and secluded but not easy to reach.

-If you’re not staying in one of the hotels nearby it’s best to get there with a taxi or ask your resort to arrange a transport.
+If you’re not staying in one of the hotels nearby it’s best to get there in a taxi or ask your resort to arrange a mode of transport.